UPPMAX/HPC-python/docs/interactive.rst

 .. keypoints::

    - Start an interactive session on a calculation node by a SLURM allocation

       - At HPC2N: ``salloc`` ...
       - At UPPMAX: ``interactive`` ...

    - Follow the same procedure as usual by loading the Python module and possible prerequisites.
+   - CPU-hours are more effectively used in "batch jobs".
+Therefore:

+     - Use "interactive" for testing and developing
+     - Don't book too many cores/nodes and try to be effective when the session is going.